People Ask For Judgment On Their "Am I The Jerk?" Stories

 “My husband and I are in a conundrum.
 His ex-wife has custody of his three older children.

-Per court-ordered parenting plan, we are required to provide health insurance for the kiddos.
 We do.
 She has the information.
 She is required to ‘attempt to use all insurance available, even if it means the kids see different providers’.
+We are required to pay half of all uninsured costs.

-She actively refuses to use our provided insurance because it’s provided through my employer.
 She chooses to use her own and racks up these MASSIVE medical bills and expects us to pay half.

 After paying for two medical bills, we have told her we will no longer be paying half unless she attempts to use our health insurance, per the court order.
-We are NOT required to pay if she chooses to not use our insurance.

 She’s annoyed big time we won’t pay and is bad-mouthing us to the kids, saying we are deadbeat and Dad doesn’t care about them, that he only cares about our child (we have an 18-month-old together).